b-za/AntCrypto/Crypto Ant/Reports/prompt.md

 I have uploaded a CSV file containing my crypto trading history.
-Please act as a Data Analyst and process this data to create a detailed FIFO (First-In-First-Out) inventory tracking report.
+Please run the fifo_report.py script to generate the detailed FIFO (First-In-First-Out) inventory tracking report.

+The script will process the data according to the following logic:

 *1. Data Preparation:*
 •⁠  ⁠*Item:* Treat the 'Currency' (e.g., ETH) as the inventory item.